Quantum Vision Clustering: Abstract

 \section{Abstract}

-Unsupervised visual clustering has recently received considerable attention.
-It aims to explain distributions of unlabeled visual images by clustering them via a parameterized appearance model.
-From a different perspective, the clustering algorithms can be treated as assignment problems, often NP-hard.
-They can be solved precisely for small instances on current hardware.
-Adiabatic quantum computing (AQC) offers a solution, as it can soon provide a considerable speedup on a range of NP-hard optimization problems.
-However, current clustering formulations are unsuitable for quantum computing due to their scaling properties.
-Consequently, in this work, we propose the first clustering formulation designed to be solved with AQC.
-We employ an Ising model representing the quantum mechanical system implemented on the AQC.
-Our approach is competitive compared to state-of-the-art optimization-based approaches, even using of-the-shelf integer programming solvers.
-Finally, we demonstrate that our clustering problem is already solvable on the current generation of real quantum computers for small examples and analyze the properties of the measured solutions.
+{ Unsupervised visual clustering has garnered significant attention recently, aiming to characterize distributions of unlabeled visual images through clustering based on a parameterized appearance approach.
+Alternatively, clustering algorithms can be viewed as assignment problems where an unlabelled sample needs to be assigned to a specific cluster.
+This problem \RTwoTwo{can be formulated as Quadratic Unconstrained Binary Optimization that is} characterized as NP-hard, yet precisely solvable for small instances on contemporary hardware. \Rone{Adiabatic quantum computing (AQC) emerges as a promising solution to offer a good speed in solving the NP-hard optimization problems}. \Rone{However, existing clustering approaches face challenges in designing the problems to be solved by the quantum computer}.
+In this study, we present the first clustering formulation tailored for resolution using Adiabatic quantum computing.
+An Ising model is introduced to represent the quantum mechanical system implemented on AQC.
+The proposed approach demonstrates high competitiveness compared to state-of-the-art optimization-based methods, even when utilizing off-the-shelf integer programming solvers.
+Lastly, this work showcases the solvability of the proposed clustering problem on current-generation real quantum computers for small examples and analyzes the properties of the obtained solutions.}